-During the year ended 31 December 2020 the government granted RUB108,915 thousand to cover extra payments to doctors and other medical staff and RUB7,535 thousand in respect of materials used as a result of COVID-19 (for the year ended 31 December 2019: nil).
+During the year ended 31 December 2020 the government granted RUB108,915 thousand to cover extra payments to doctors and other medical staff and RUB7,535 thousand in respect of materials used as a result of COVID-19.
 These amounts reduced the staff and materials costs accordingly.